MH7111997/mh7111997.github.io/index.md

 Before coming to Rutgers, I was an undergraduate student in the [Computer Science & Engineering Department](https://cse.buet.ac.bd/) at [Bangladesh University of Engineering and Technology](https://www.buet.ac.bd/).

-In Fall 2024, I am visiting the [Institute for Computer Science, Artificial Intelligence and Technology (INSAIT)](https://insait.ai/) at Sofia University, Bulgaria.

 ## Publications